-On the way home from our Netherlands trip, we had a 25 hour layover in Reykjavik, Iceland.
-I was so thrilled because from what I’ve heard, you can see quite a bit during that time.
-We witnessed so many natural wonders.
-Here is what we saw in that one day (an Iceland itinerary):
+On the way home from our Netherlands trip, we had a 25-hour layover in Reykjavik, Iceland.
+I was so thrilled – from what I’d heard, you can see quite a bit during that time.
+We witnessed many natural wonders.
+Here is what we saw on that one day (an Iceland itinerary):

-We started our journey in Keflavik airport, where we picked up our rental car.
-We had to wait quite a while outside in the cold for the bus over to the Thrifty rental car station.
-It’s a good thing I am Canadian and am not a stranger to bad weather because I think the others were freezing to death while waiting for the shuttle to the car hire.
+Starting our journey in Keflavik airport, we picked up our rental car from the Thrifty station.
+It’s a good thing I’m Canadian and not a stranger to bad weather – I think the others were freezing to death while waiting for the shuttle to the car hire.

-Next we drove to the Blue Lagoon, which is between the airport and Reykjavik.
-I will have a full post describing my time there up soon!
+Next, we drove to the Blue Lagoon, located between the airport and Reykjavik.
+I have a full post describing my time there: here!

-After experiencing the Blue Lagoon, we drove to our hotel Nordurey, as it was getting dark.
-Dropping our bags off.
+After visiting the Lagoon, we drove to hotel Nordurey to drop our bags off.
 It was dark out, so we headed downtown to have supper.
 We ended up having a bite at an upscale restaurant, Kol, as most places were closed.
 The food was definitely Icelandic.
 Just outside was Hallgrimskirkja, the beautiful Icelandic church, which was built to resemble a volcano!
 I love how Iceland totally embraces their natural surroundings.
 To bed we went ASAP so we could wake up with the morning sun.